akshank-11/Data-Analysis-Python/README.md

 ----------------------- Data Preprocessing -----------------------
 - Created dummy variables to convert categorical data into binary format
 - Converted climate-based columns into percentage for easier interpretation
+- Split the data ranges into bins to efficiently categorize them
 - Filtered data to include only relevant days
 - DateTime formatting
 - Calculated derived features based on categorical columns